September is National Preparedness Month

 Recognized each September, National Preparedness Month is an opportunity to remind REALTORS® and their clients that we all must prepare ourselves and our families now and throughout the year.
-This year’s celebration will focus on planning, with an overarching theme: Disasters Happen.
-Prepare Now.
-Learn How.
+This year’s celebration will focus on planning, with an overarching theme: Disasters Don’t Wait.
+Make Your Plan Today.

-The Federal Emergency Management Agency (FEMA) and NAR are partnering to raise awareness about disaster risks and the simple, proactive steps everyone can take to be better prepared.
-Together, we can build a culture of preparedness and ready the nation for catastrophic disasters.
+The REALTOR® Party is raising awareness about disaster risks and the simple, proactive steps everyone can take to be better prepared.
+Together, with our members, we can build a culture of preparedness and ready the nation for catastrophic disasters.

 Take time to learn lifesaving skills, such as CPR and first aid, check your insurance policies and coverage for the hazards you may face, such as flood, earthquakes, and tornados.
 Make sure to consider the costs associated with disasters and save for an emergency.
 Also, know how to take practical safety steps like shutting off water and gas.

-The devastating hurricanes and wildfires of 2017 and 2018 reminded the nation of the importance of preparing for disasters and the National Flood Insurance Program.
+The devastating hurricanes and wildfires of the last four years have reminded the nation of the importance of preparing for disasters and the National Flood Insurance Program.
 Often, we will be the first ones in our communities to take action after a disaster strikes and before first responders arrive, so it is important to prepare in advance to help yourself and your community.

 Stay tuned for to each of the four weekly themes and share content on your websites, newsletters and social media pages.